shree214ram/DSA/Data Structure/LinkedList/README.md

    ### Rules :-
    1. We can not access any element directly as like Array becuase in link list our data not added in contigious or consigitive order .
-   2. we may have to traverse for that if that is not first or last elemnt that's why searching may take O(n)
+   2. we may have to traverse for that if that is not first or last element that's why searching may take O(n)
    3. Insertion and Deletion is easy it may take O(1) only
    ### Operation :-